rain991/14214214/README.md

-# Space Invaders Java Game
+# Space Invaders Java Game.
+Author : Savenko Ivan

 Welcome to the documentation for the Space Invaders Java game!
 This document provides an overview of the game, its rules, requirements, and instructions for running and playing it.